 Dad never joined the Veterans of Foreign Wars or the American Legion.
 I think in part that was because he wanted to forget what happened to him in the war, not constantly relive it.

-It wasn’t until the movie Patton came out in 1970 that dad began to fill in the blanks about his role in “the great World War II,” as George C. Scott said in speech portraying Patton addressing his troops.
+It wasn’t until the movie Patton came out in 1970 that Dad began to fill in the blanks about his role in “the great World War II,” as George C. Scott said in a speech portraying Patton addressing his troops.

 Dad’s wounds—both physical and mental—must have taken a heavy toll on him.